 Retailers can use AI and ML to predict changes in customer preferences.
 By identifying customer buying patterns, as well as the external factors influencing these, AI and ML can help retailers in planning, ordering, replenishment, and shipping activities.
 This will reduce waste, drive sustainability, and increase customer satisfaction.

 StitchFix not only uses AI for style recommendations, but also for demand forecasting, inventory management, and can even help designers create new styles based on combinations of consumers’ favorite colors, patterns, and textiles.

-4. Aim for Lower Carbon Footprint with Reduced Number of Returns
+4. Aim for a Lower Carbon Footprint With Reduced Number of Returns

 Data analytics, AI, and ML can be used by retailers to reduce the number of returns from their eCommerce channels.
 Returns not only result in lost revenue and processing cost, but also lead to increases in carbon emissions due to waste and added transportation logistics.

 Using data collected from merchandising, planning, order management, warehouse management, and customer relationship management, as well as customer product reviews, retailers can identify the main reasons for returns.
 Understanding these reasons such as fit, product quality, misleading marketing, among other factors, can assist retailers to take appropriate actions which lead to less waste, fewer carbon emissions, and increased customer satisfaction.